 - Listed on the National Heritage List established by the Australian Government to list places of outstanding heritage significance to Australia.

-Councils in NSW are involved in the protection, management and conservation of heritage as both owners and as managers of the majority of heritage items and heritage conservation areas.
-LEPs are prepared by councils to protect heritage items.
+Councils in NSW are involved in the protection, management and conservation of heritage as both owners and as managers of the majority of heritage items and heritage conservation areas (HCAs).
+LEPs, HCAs and Development Control Plans (DCPs) are prepared by councils to protect heritage items.
 Heritage items are listed through a Heritage Schedule attached to the LEP.
-Some councils have special heritage LEPs.

-Information on individual heritage listings are also available from the Inventory Sheets from the relevant council or through the State Heritage Inventory database administered by the Office of Environment and Heritage.
+Information on individual heritage listings are also available from the Inventory Sheets from the relevant council or through the State Heritage Inventory database administered by Heritage NSW.
 These sheets generally include a brief statement of the significance of the property, a description, photograph, and some include historic notes.

 BACK TO MAIN PAGE